Xijezu/RZEmulator/README.md

 * MySQL >= 5.6.36 (Windows / Linux)
 * A C++14 Compiler

+## Installation Guide
+You can find detailed guides about compiling, installation and configuring in our [forum](https://www.ngemity.org/viewforum.php?f=12), make sure to check it out!

 ## Current Status
 This project is far from finished, but it's a huge base so far.
 The Emulator is pretty stable so far.
 * Most of the non-default skills don't work yet (since they require special interactions)